jetstream-cloud/js2docs/docs/general/access.md

 The reason for continuing to charge for VMs that are not in a usable state is that they still consume resorces if they are suspended or stopped.
 In those states, they still occupy allocable/usable space on the hypervisor, preventing other users from using those resources.
 {: .note}

+!!!
+Note "Usage reporting"

+     Usage reported to ACCESS is not in real time.
+There may be a delay of 12-24 hours for usage reporting.</br>

 For instructions on managing instances, please see:

 * [Cacao instance management actions](../ui/cacao/deployments.md){target=_blank}